-The method for evaluating success, as described in the initial Decision Process has been modified as to be an IDDE program evaluation/assessment, which will be done by:
+The IDDE program evaluation/assessment will be done by:

 - Maintaining a mapping database: checking to make sure map is being updated - Looking at the spill and dumping reports (for those that may impact storm water).
-We look at the number of reports, and the materials spilled/dumped. - Reviewing the inspections conducted (inspections for documenting illicit discharges per the BMP for Reporting and Ceasing Illicit Discharges) - Status of program implementation
+We look at the number of reports, and the materials spilled/dumped. - Reviewing the inspections conducted (inspections for documenting illicit discharges per the BMP for Reporting and Ceasing Illicit Discharges) - Status of program implementation and measurable goals